emonson/SamVis/README.md

 `servername.sub.school.edu/~username/SamVis/HTTP`

-## Additional Example Data
+## IPCA Example Data

 The IPCA visualizations in the HTTP directory use data from the [MNIST database of handwritten digits](http://yann.lecun.com/exdb/mnist/).
 Specifically, the set of images of handwritten 1s and 2s from the training set was used.
-You can download the preprocessed data files (IPCA output plus labels) from [this repository](http://people.duke.edu/~emonson/MNIST12.zip)
+You can download the preprocessed data files (IPCA output plus labels) from [this zip file](http://people.duke.edu/~emonson/mnist12_v5_d8c1.zip)

-As written, the Python server code in HTTP relies on those files being in a directory called `test` sitting in the same directory level as this repository.
-`../../test/mnist12.ipca`, etc.
+See above in the *Local Web Server Name Configuration* section for the expectations of the HTTP project regarding data directory structure.